codesharedot/quantum-resistant-ledger-price/README.md

-# zb price
+# 860 price

-Gets the zb price with Python (from JSON).
+Gets the 860 price with Python (from JSON).

 https://pythonbasics.org